Anti-Counterfeiting Trade Agreement: Article 43: Accession

 After the date in Article 39 passes, any WTO member nation may seek to accede into the agreement.
 The terms of acceptance would be decided by the committee on an individual, case-by-case basis.
 The treaty would enter into force for successful applicants thirty days after receipt of its instrument by the depositary.

 Article 44: Texts of the Agreement

 The treaty makes equally authoritative English, French and Spanish versions of the text, which for the purposes of signature are part of a single document.

 Article 45: Depositary

 Article 45 is the final text of the treaty.
 It elects the Government of Japan as depositary.

 Criticism

 Opponents have criticized the act for its adverse effects on fundamental civil and digital rights, including freedom of expression and communication privacy.
 The Electronic Frontier Foundation among others, have derided the exclusion of civil society groups, developing countries and the general public from the agreement's negotiation process and have described it as policy laundering.
-The signature of the EU and many of its member states resulted in the resignation in protest of the European Parliament's appointed rapporteur (Kader Arif), as well as widespread protests across Europe.
+The signature of the EU and many of its member states resulted in the resignation, in protest, of European Parliament's appointed rapporteur (Kader Arif), as well as widespread protests across Europe.